By Diane Spicer

 Welcome to this Jetboil MicroMo cooking system review.

-Hiking For Her does gear reviews like these because it's important to put great hiking gear into your hands, the stuff that really does the job on the trail.
+Hiking For Her does gear reviews like these because it's important to me to put great hiking gear into your hands, the stuff that really does the job on the trail.

 The most important thing to me in hiking gear as the years roll by?